Tolucde/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1-who_am_i file is a script that prints the effective username of the current user 2-groups is a a script that prints all the groups the current user is part of 3-new_owner changes the owner of file hello to betty
+1-who_am_i file is a script that prints the effective username of the current user 2-groups is a a script that prints all the groups the current user is part of 3-new_owner changes the owner of file hello to betty 4-empty is a script that creates an empty file names hello